Braised Broccoli with Orange and Parmesan Recipe

 Braised Broccoli with Orange and Parmesan

-I saw Lucy Attwater when she came through San Francisco last Fall.
-She was the stylist on the feature I did with Whole Living Magazine, and we've kept in touch.
-That night we were chatting over drinks at Fat Angel and she was telling me about a fantastic shoot she'd just come from related to True Food Kitchen.
+Let’s talk about how I ended up cooking this recipe on repeat.
+I saw an old friend, Lucy Attwater when she came through San Francisco for a photoshoot.
+Lucy and I met when she was the stylist on a feature I did with Whole Living Magazine.
+Thankfully, we kept in touch over the years!
+That night we were chatting over drinks, and she was telling me about a fantastic shoot she'd just come from related to True Food Kitchen.
 Ditte Isager was the photographer and the cookbook was related to Dr. Weil's restaurants.
-It sounded great, I made a mental note to keep an eye out for the book - but as many of you know, these things can take time.
+It sounded great, I made a mental note to keep an eye out for the book - but as many of you know, these things can take time and the book wouldn’t be published for months.

-A year and some passes, and I'm emailing from Delhi with Sebastian Beckwith (my friend who runs In Pursuit of Tea), who mentions having dinner at Ganso, a new Ramen / Japanese Comfort Food restaurant opened by a mutual friend.
-He went with Dr. Weil, who btw, has a fantastic new book out - True Food.
+A year and some passes, and I was emailing with Sebastian Beckwith (a friend who runs In Pursuit of Tea).
+He mentioned that he was having dinner at Ganso, a Ramen / Japanese Comfort Food restaurant opened by a mutual friend.
+He was there with Dr. Weil, who btw, has a fantastic new book out - True Food.

 101 Cookbooks Membership